When most Australians plan a holiday to Italy, the cities of Rome, Florence, Pisa and Venice usually head up their list of must-see places to visit.

 Animal lovers are also catered for at Parco Natura Viva , and when it’s time to slow down a little, Parco Giardino Sigurtà offers restful gardens and parkland where you can wander and catch your breath.
 With an area of over 600,000 square metres, the Park is known as one of the world’s most extraordinary gardens.

-Lake Garda really is a secret waiting to be discovered by Australians.
+Lake Garda really is a secret waiting to be discovered.
 With an authentic Italian ambience, excellent access to some of Italy’s most popular destinations, beautiful natural scenery and a mix of both the old and the new, it makes the perfect holiday destination for anyone.